John Mellencamp: Acting

 Mellencamp has made several forays into acting over the years, appearing in four films: Falling from Grace (which he also directed) (1992), Madison (2005, narration only), After Image (2001), and Lone Star State of Mind (2002).
 His older brother, Joe Mellencamp, appears in Falling from Grace as the bandleader during the country club scene along with his band Pure Jam.

 In 1980, Mellencamp turned down the lead role in the movie The Idolmaker because, as he told the Toledo Blade in 1983, "I was afraid that if I made too much money, I'd have no motivation to make records anymore."

-Mellencamp told VH1 that he was originally offered the Brad Pitt role in Thelma and Louise: "You know they used to want me to be an actor all the time and I used to get more movie role offers.
+Mellencamp told VH1 that he was originally offered the Brad Pitt role in Thelma and Louise: "You know they used to want me to be an actor all the time, and I used to get more movie role offers.
 That's when I was – believe it or not, I used to not be as ugly as I am now.
-And they gave me this script called Thelma & Louise and they said, 'The guy wrote the part with you in mind, John, you really gotta do this part.'
+And they gave me this script called Thelma & Louise and they said, 'The guy wrote the part with you in mind, John; you really gotta do this part.'
 And I read the script and I thought, 'Yeah, I get it but I don't want to take my shirt off.'
 So Brad Pitt took his shirt off and look what happened to Brad Pitt.
 I was that close."

 Film music composition

 Mellencamp wrote the score for the Meg Ryan movie Ithaca, which premiered on October 23, 2015, at the Middleburg Film Festival in Virginia and was released in theaters and on-demand by Momentum Pictures on September 9, 2016.
 "Not one note [in Ithaca] is anything other than Mellencamp.
 He did everything," said Ryan, Mellencamp's on-again, off-again girlfriend.

 In a May 6, 2016, Q&A after a screening of the movie at Geena Davis' Bentonville Film Festival, Ryan said: "The music is so beautiful.
 John Mellencamp wrote every note – everything – the tiny little needle drops you hear in the back.
 He wrote about half of it after I read him the script, and then the next half after he saw the movie.
 He's just incredible."

 In addition to the score, Mellencamp wrote two original songs for Ithaca: "Sugar Hill Mountain" (sung by Carlene Carter) and "Seeing You Around" (sung by Leon Redbone).
-"Sugar Hill Mountain" is a fiddle-driven folk song that describes an idyllic location where there's "bubble gum and cigarette trees", no clocks, every day is spring, and anything you need is "gratis."
+"Sugar Hill Mountain" is a fiddle-driven folk song that describes an idyllic location where there are "bubble gum and cigarette trees," no clocks, every day is spring, and anything you need is "gratis."
 (The song would later be included, in a re-recorded version, on Mellencamp's 2017 album Sad Clowns & Hillbillies.)
-Meanwhile, the piano-heavy "Seeing You Around" has the sound of a 1940s standard (the movie takes place during World War II) and is made all the more authentically '40s-sounding by Redbone's gruff, baritone vocals.
-Mellencamp's band provided the backing on both tracks and performed all the music that is in the movie.
+Meanwhile, the piano-heavy "Seeing You Around" has the sound of a 1940s standard (the movie takes place during World War II) and is made all the more authentically '40s-sounding by Redbone's gruff baritone vocals.
+Mellencamp's band provided the backing on both tracks and performed all the music in the movie.